-Information for Parents of New Students from Dean of New Students, Rick Lopez
+Information for Parents of New Students from the Office of Student Affairs

 Becoming part of the Amherst College community is an exciting time for students!
 It is an opportunity for them to deepen existing interests, discover new interests, and challenge themselves in many ways.
 It is a period of remarkable change and growth, as students discover who they want to be and what role they want to play in the world.